Is solar right for me?

 Fitting solar panels will save money on your energy bills, as you won’t have to buy as much – if any – energy from the grid.

 Also, there are incentives available to help make it work for you financially.
-The Smart Export Guarantee, or SEG, is a way of getting paid for the excess electricity you generate from solar panels.
+The, is a way of getting paid for the excess electricity you generate from solar panels.
 It doesn’t provide as strong a financial incentive as the old Feed in Tariff (FIT scheme), as SEG only pays for excess electricity exported to the grid, while FIT paid people for all of the electricity that they generated.

-That said, the savings from solar PV with the SEG are much greater than they would be otherwise - an even more with energy prices skyrocketing.
-The Energy Saving Trust has some useful charts showing different cost savings in different scenarios - scroll down towards the bottom of this page to see them.
+That said, the savings from solar PV with the SEG are much greater than they would be otherwise - an even more with.
+The Energy Saving Trust has some useful charts showing different cost savings in different scenarios - to see them.

 • • •